 - Provide superior cushioning

-A Protective Device Created Just for You
+A Protective Device Created Just for Your Teeth

 Though you may have seen ready-to-wear mouthguards at sports stores, they are a stock-standard shape and often don’t fit correctly, making them less effective and causing speaking or breathing difficulties.
 We’ll take an impression of your teeth to create a mouthguard customised to your teeth, then create the device in our on-site dental laboratory.

 We can visit your local sporting organisation to take the impressions.
 A range of colours and designs can match your team colours, or you can include logos and names on your mouthguard.
+Don’t hesitate to contact us any time to get your custom mouthguards at cheap price in whole Melbourne.

 It is possible to purchase an over-the-counter mouth guard at most pharmacies, drugstores, and some online retailers.
 However, if you are a first-time buyer, it would benefit you to buy it in person so that you can speak with the pharmacy professional to make sure you get the best one for you.
 The pros of an over-the-counter mouthguard are that they are affordable, easy to buy and relatively quick to fit.
-The cons are that they are not suitable for violent teeth grinders, do not last long and can be ill-fitting.
+The cons are that they are not suitable for most people, do not last long and can be ill-fitting.

 A mouth guard can be made of a number of materials.
 Some of the most common being acrylic (plastic), acetate, vinyl, rubber or a hybrid of materials.
 The more durable and higher-quality guards are usually made of a laminate of two different types of material – a hard one on the outside and a soft one on the inside.
 This is to ensure that the mouth guard is both durable and comfortable.
 Good quality material will make your guard more durable and resistant to biting pressure.